|

 a marvelous glow of myriads of sulfur-yellow flowers.

 The building has a peculiar shape.
-Two equilateral triangles

-of the same dimensions are superimposed on each other in such a
+Two equilateral triangles of the same dimensions are superimposed on each

-way that they form a regular polygon on the inside, the walls of
+other in such a way that they form a regular polygon on the inside, its

-the roofs of the smaller triangles on the outside.
-Under the
+of the smaller triangles on the outside.

-table on a raised floor.
-The sole function of this table is to support
+The sole function of this table is to support a tome of formidable size

-a tome of formidable size with a black cover and gold-edged pages.
+with a black cover and gold-edged pages.

-Clearly visible from a distance, it carries the name HEXABOOK
+Clearly visible from a distance, it carries the name HEXABOOK in huge

 Looking from the entrance, the back of the hexagon (the